Optimal frequency-domain analysis for spacecraft time series: Introducing the missing-data multitaper power spectrum estimator: KIC 6102338: Differential rotation, harmonics, and possible antisolar shear

 \subsection{Data and tapers}

-\citet{reinhold13} selected the {\it Kepler} Q3 data for their study because Q3 showed fewer instrument artifacts than Q0--Q2.
-Accordingly, our analysis is based on the KIC 6102338 Q3 long-cadence PDC-MAP light curve.
+\citet{reinhold13} selected the {\it Kepler} Q3 data for their study because Q3 showed fewer instrument artifacts than Q0--Q2. {To perform a controlled comparison between multitaper and their iterative prewhitening procedure, we also base our analysis} on the KIC 6102338 Q3 long-cadence PDC-MAP light curve.
 We remove $>3\sigma$ outliers, which may be contaminated by stellar flares.
-The top panel of Figure \ref{fig:Kepler_tapers} shows the resulting light curve $x_t$ ($N = 4131$).
+The top panel of Figure \ref{fig:Kepler_tapers} shows the resulting light curve $x_n$ ($N = 4131$).
 The bottom panel of Figure \ref{fig:Kepler_tapers} shows the MDSS tapers with $N\varpi = 4.5$ and $K = 7$.
-We chose a wider bandwidth than we used for Q16 ($N\varpi = 4$, $K = 6$; \S \ref{subsec:tapercalc}) in order to improve variance suppression: with $N\varpi = 4.5$, we can safely include $w_t^{(6)}$, which has $\lambda^{(6)} = 0.894$---similar to $\lambda^{(5)}$ for Q16 (Figure \ref{fig:KeplerQ16flux_tapers}).
+We chose a wider bandwidth than we used for Q16 ($N\varpi = 4$, $K = 6$; \S \ref{subsec:gaps}) in order to improve variance suppression: with $N\varpi = 4.5$, we can safely include $w_n^{(6)}$, which has $\lambda^{(6)} = 0.894$---similar to $\lambda^{(5)}$ for Q16 (Figure \ref{fig:KeplerQ16flux_tapers}).
 By decreasing the variance of our power spectrum estimate, we reduce the uncertainty on the shape of each power spectrum peak, making it more likely that true oscillatory signals reach high statistical significance in the F-test.
 High dynamic range in $W(f)$ allows us to simultaneously detect the strong signals at the fundamental rotation frequencies and their weaker harmonics.